Declaring the sale of a new means of transport (for non-VAT registered persons)

 Application processing time

-In principle, refund requests are processed within one month of receipt of the complete application.
+In principle, declarations are processed within one month of receipt of the complete application.

-The amount to be refunded is calculated on the basis of the sales price made by the beneficiary, but it cannot exceed the amount of VAT initially paid.
+The amount to be refunded is calculated based on the price at which the new means of transport was sold by the beneficiary, but it cannot exceed the amount of VAT that they paid when they purchased the means of transport.

 Obligations